‘Jurassic Park’ Film Series Is Finished, New Report Suggests

 The Jurassic franchise has remained one of Hollywood’s most enduring blockbuster series since Steven Spielberg’s original Jurassic Park (1993).

-The film was followed by The Lost World: Jurassic Park (1997) and Jurassic Park III (2001), before the franchise roared back to life and was rebranded with Jurassic World (2015), Jurassic World: Fallen Kingdom (2018), and Jurassic World Dominion (2022), bringing together legacy characters like Sam Neill (Dr. Alan Grant), Laura Dern (Dr. Ellie Sattler), and Jeff Goldblum (Dr. Ian Malcolm).
+The film was followed by The Lost World: Jurassic Park (1997) and Jurassic Park III (2001), before the franchise was relaunched and at the same time rebranded with Jurassic World (2015), which got two sequels with Jurassic World: Fallen Kingdom (2018) and Jurassic World Dominion (2022).
+Those films brought back legacy characters like Sam Neill (Dr. Alan Grant), Laura Dern (Dr. Ellie Sattler), and Jeff Goldblum (Dr. Ian Malcolm).

 Jurassic World Rebirth: Success and Failure

-That success continued with Jurassic World Rebirth (2025), directed by Gareth Edwards and starring Scarlett Johansson (Zora Bennett), Mahershala Ali (Duncan Kincaid), Jonathan Bailey (Dr. Henry Loomis), and Rupert Friend (Martin Krebs).
+That success continued with Jurassic World Rebirth (2025), which was directed by Gareth Edwards and stars Scarlett Johansson (Zora Bennett), Mahershala Ali (Duncan Kincaid), Jonathan Bailey (Dr. Henry Loomis), and Rupert Friend (Martin Krebs).

 The seventh installment in the franchise follows a team traveling to a remote island research facility to extract dinosaur DNA for a potential heart disease treatment, only to find themselves fighting mutant experiments to survive.